 Sleep deprivation is not only a lack of sleep, but it’s also lack of quality sleep.
 Sleepless nights can have serious consequences on your health, so we’re helping you to get a better night’s sleep with some useful tips, and potentially diagnosing your sleep problems.

 What’s keeping you awake at night?

 There are so many reasons why you might be lying awake at night, tossing and turning, pacing around, and barely getting the recommended 8 hours of sleep a night.
 Finding the cause is the first step in tackling your sleep problems.
 Trying to find the cause is a tiresome task in itself if it’s not obvious (yawn!), but, it’s something that is necessary as once you’ve done some detective work you can then begin a plan of action on how you’re going to overcome these problems.

 There are many emotional and physical causes of sleep deprivation.
-Stress, worry, anxiety and depression are some of the biggest causes of not getting enough sleep or quality sleep.
+Stress, worry, anxiety, and depression are some of the biggest causes of not getting enough sleep or quality sleep.
 We’ve all experienced the odd sleepless night at some point in our lives, particularly when we’re going through a stressful time.
-You may have an important deadline the following day, or you have a family issue which is concerning you, whatever it is that causes you to worry are going to affect your sleep at night.
+You may have an important deadline the following day, or you have a family issue that is concerning you, whatever it is that causes you to worry are going to affect your sleep at night.

 For some people, these worries and stresses are long-term which severely impacts sleep.
 Those who work in high pressured jobs can feel as though stress never ceases and are constantly working on autopilot due to lack of sleep.
 Depression and anxiety can also cause chronic sleep deprivation.